pkgcloud/pkgcloud/docs/providers/hp/getting-started-compute.md

 The HP node.js SDK is available as part of `pkgcloud`, a multi-provider cloud provisioning package

-Pkgcloud currently supports Openstack Nova (compute) and Openstack Swift (storage).
+Pkgcloud currently supports HP Cloud Nova (cloud compute) and HP Cloud Swift (object-storage).

 To install `pkgcloud` from the command line: